RodoNC/React-Flask-app/README.txt

 How to run:
 Python and npm are required
-1. While in the 447HW1 folder enter <flask run> into the command line to start the flask server
+1. While in the 447HW1 folder enter <flask run> into the command line to start the flask server run <npm install -r requirements.txt> if missing requirements You may also want to set up a virtual environment beforehand as well
 2. In another terminal, cd to the frontend folder and enter <npm start> to load the react app If the react app does not open in the browser, go to http://localhost:3000/ You may also need to run <npm install> to install all the dependencies